OokamiNya/shell/8/alex_david/README.md

 Inputs: char *left, char *right<br>
 Returns: None<br>

 Creates a pipe.
-Closes read end and parent send output to pipe.
-Closes write end and child reads from pipe.
+Parent process send output to pipe.
+Closes write end and child process reads from pipe.
 _______________
 int executePipe()<br>
 Inputs: char *s<br>
 Returns: None<br>

-Execute Commands that will be used in piping.
+Execute Commands that will be used in piping, works like execute but has slight modifications.
 _______________
 int emptyString()<br>
 Inputs: char *s<br>